SSRF Allowlists and Cloud Metadata Service Protection

 How do I prevent DNS rebinding when validating SSRF allowlists?

-Resolve the domain to an IP address, verify the IP is not in any blocked range, and then initiate the HTTP request using the resolved IP directly while preserving the original Host header.
-This pins the connection to the validated IP rather than letting the OS re-resolve during the TCP handshake.
+Resolve the domain to an IP inside your validation function, verify the IP is outside all blocked ranges, and then construct the outbound request URL using the resolved IP directly while preserving the original Host header.
+This pins the TCP connection to the validated address and prevents the HTTP client library from triggering a second DNS lookup — which a rebinding attack would redirect to the metadata address.